ijarvis12/Vi-Bash-Editor/README.md

 **Known bugs** (mostly the result of GNU readline behavior):

-Text files larger than terminal screen don't work well
+Text files larger than the terminal screen don't work well